-You may also want to attach a self-proving affidavit that is notarized to create what is called a self-proving will, which eliminates the need to have your witnesses testify as to their signatures when the will is probated, since they may not even survive you if you live a long time.
+You may also want to attach a self-proving affidavit that is notarized to create what is called a self-proving will, which eliminates the need to have your witnesses testify as to their signatures when the will is probated, since they may not survive you.

 Writing Your Will